lcrosvila/ai-music-detection/README.md

 The models and scalers are saved in `artifacts/models_and_scaler.pkl` and the training classification results in `artifacts/classification_results.pkl`.

-They can be compared with Ircamplify results:
+They can then be compared with Ircamplify results:

 ```bash
 python src/compare_ircamplify.py